-If you are planning to visit Thailand, you need to decide how to get the best exchange rates in Thailand and a few more questions need to be answered such as.
+When traveling to other countries, people do not want to be carrying too much cash.
+This clearly reduces the risk of a thief or losing your wallet where all the cash is.
+This is only common sense.
+If you are traveling to Thailand, you need to decide how to get the best exchange rates in Thailand and a few more questions need to be answered such as.

 - How much should money should I bring to Thailand?

-- Should I withdraw money from the ATM’s in Thailand?
+- Should I withdraw money from the ATMs in Thailand?

 The 220 Baht ATM Fee

 Unfortunately, the Thailand banks know that a high percentage of visitors to Thailand will bring a small amount of cash and will have to use an ATM at some stage during their visit.
 And they, unfortunately, take full advantage of this.

 Thailand banks have their own additional ATM fees on foreign cards.
 It is called the 220 Baht ATM fee.
 What is more annoying about this is that the fee does not appear on your bank statement.

 This ATM fee has increased regularly.
 When I was in Thailand back in 2015 the fee was 120 baht ($3.90).
 In 2016 it increased to 150 baht ($4.9) and then to 180 baht ($5.80).
 It was increased to 200 baht ($6.60).
 Now today is it now 220 baht ($7.10).